jfrygeo/Read-Headers-CSV-python/README.md

 Python script to read first line of csv files.

 ## Background
 Have a large file that you need to view the headers?
-This simple script reads the headers without opening the file.
+This simple script reads the headers without opening the file in notepad or Excel.
 Use this if you have a large csv that needs it's headers examined.

 ### Usage
 This script works with Python 3.X.